egoist/bili/docs/migration/v3-to-v4.md

 ### Plugin Usage

-Previously you can add addtional Rollup plugins by passing an array via `plugins` option, but now it should be:
+Previously you can add additional Rollup plugins by passing an array via `plugins` option, but now it should be:

 ```js
 module.exports = {